wk93210/newegg-bot/README.md

 ## Installation
 You will require [Node.js 14](https://nodejs.org/en/) to run this.
 After installing via git or by downloading the code and extracting it, navigate to the folder where the files are located via powershell(or equivalent console) and run `npm install puppeteer -PUPPETEER_PRODUCT=firefox`.
+If you end up experiencing the error `Error: Could not find browser revision latest` when running, you may also need to run the command `PUPPETEER-PRODUCT=firefox npm i puppeteer`.

 ## Configuration
 Once that is finished, create a copy of config_template.json and name it config.json.
 Inside you will find the very basic customization options.